wess-os/project_next_nest_mongo/README.md

 2. Change the API URL in the .env file to the one you configured in the backend.

-3. Run the tests (optional):
+3. Run the development server:
     ```bash
-    npm run test
-    ```

-4. Run the development server:
-    ```bash
     npm run dev
     ```

-5. The following fields must be filled in to add a skin:
+4. The following fields must be filled in to add a skin:
     - name (cannot be empty)
     - image (cannot be empty)
     - price (value cannot be 0)
     - float (value cannot be 0)
     - category (cannot be empty)

-6. When adding a skin image to the frontend, remember that the image needs to be the url of an image, not the file path, for example:
+5. When adding a skin image to the frontend, remember that the image needs to be the url of an image, not the file path, for example:
     ```bash
     https://cs.money/img/main/slider-items/cs/5.png
     ```

+#### Tests:
+I had some problems with the testing part and ended up not being able to implement it in time.